larscom/ngx-translate-module-loader/README.md

    * The module name
    *
    * For example: shared
-   * @description omit moduleName or set to null if you have a translate file at baseTranslateUrl level
+   * @description omit moduleName if you have a translate file at baseTranslateUrl level
    * @see baseTranslateUrl
    */
   moduleName?: string;